raineraymo/ContextCrucible/README.md

    explain each grade.
-4. **secrets** — rule-based spark tests for AWS keys, PEM private keys, GitHub and Slack tokens, JWTs, and a generic *high-entropy assignment to a secret-
+4. **secrets** — rule-based spark tests for AWS keys, PEM private keys, GitHub and Slack tokens, JWTs, and a generic *high-entropy assignment to a secret- looking name*.
+Placeholders like `changeme` or `${VAR}` are deliberately ignored.
+Any finding at or above 0.75 confidence quarantines the whole file.
+5. **budget** — the pour itself: an exact 0/1 knapsack solved by dynamic programming over a quantised capacity grid, with a deterministic value-density greedy fallback for very large inputs.
+The hard token bound is enforced after reconstruction, always.
+6. **pack** — the selected files, concatenated in fill order with clear delimiters, ready to paste into an agent.
+7. **manifest** — a byte-stable JSON audit trail: every include and exclude, why, and at what token cost.
+See [`docs/PACK.md`](docs/PACK.md).

+---

+## Install &amp; build